-- The American Camp Association Board of Directors is responsible for governing the association in partnership with the president and chief executive officer (president/CEO). - The president/CEO is responsible for Association operations and delegates responsibilities to staff and volunteers. - Twenty American Camp Association Local Councils of Leaders (LCOL) guide the local implementation of core association services, programs, as well as outreach and engagement activities with the support of staff and the Volunteer Engagement Committee (VEC). - The National Standards Commission (NSC) is an operational commission established by the ACA Board of Directors to develop, monitor, and implement standards and the association's accreditation program.
-Through the Standards Administration Manual (SAM), the authority of the NSC outlines local office responsibilities and requirements related to the accreditation program. - The president/CEO has delegated the following operational authority to each LCOL: - 1.
-To work in partnership with the ACA field staff to plan and deliver the core services to members and customers. - 2.
-To provide additional services (complementary services) as determined by the LCOL aligned with the strategic priorities and vision of ACA, Inc. that serve the needs of the local members. - 3.
-Selection of the chair of the Local Council of Leaders and other LCOL leaders. - 4.
+- The American Camp Association (ACA) Board of Directors is responsible for governing the Association in partnership with the president and chief executive officer (president/CEO). - The president/CEO is responsible for Association operations and delegates responsibilities to staff and volunteers. - Twenty ACA Local Councils of Leaders (LCOLs) guide the local implementation of core Association services and programs, as well as outreach and engagement activities with the support of staff and the Volunteer Engagement Committee (VEC). - The president/CEO has delegated the following operational authority to each LCOL: - 1.
+Collaboration with the ACA field staff to plan and deliver the core services to members and customers. - 2.
+Provision of additional services (complementary services) as determined by the LCOL aligned with the strategic priorities and vision of ACA that serve the needs of the local members. - 3.
+Selection of the chair of the LCOL and other LCOL members. - 4.
 Recruitment of volunteers to participate in the delivery of core services, programs, complementary services, and outreach at the local level. - 5.
 Identify priorities in the local office area in alignment with ACA's mission and strategies to influence resource allocations in the budget-making process. - 6.
-Joint approval with ACA's chief financial officer (CFO) of the use of the reserves from the former Section identified with the current field office. - 7.
-Selection of alternate LCOL representative based on the National Council of Leaders (NCOL) operating code.
+Joint approval with ACA's chief financial officer (CFO) of the use of the reserves from the former Section identified with the current field office.

+7. Selection of alternate National Council of Leaders (NCOL) representative based on the NCOL operating code.